William Rees Jeffreys: Secretary of the Road Board

 In 1912 Jeffreys travelled to the US to study its approach to highway development, attending a 5 June dinner of the American Road Builders Association, and being described in Senate discussions about taxation and centralised funding of road construction as "a man who has done more than anyone else to build up the system that now exists in England."
 (Note: In 1929, Jeffreys was appointed as the American Road Builders Association's honorary representative in Britain.)

 As the Road Board needed to work out which roads should be funded, upgraded or replaced, in 1913 Jeffreys appointed Henry Maybury, one of the board's senior engineers, to devise a classification system and then assign numbers to the highways for identification purposes.
 The road numbering scheme eventually divided the British mainland into nine zones, six radiating from London.
-In 1913 and 1914, the Road Board also organised London Arterial Road Conferences in 1913–14 that revived ideas previously discussed by the 1903 Royal Commission on London Traffic.
+In 1913 and 1914, the Road Board also organised London Arterial Road Conferences in 1913–14 that carried forward work by the London Traffic Branch of the Board of Trade which in its 1910 and 1911 Reports had set out plans for arterial roads in the London area.
 Jeffreys returned to the theme of planning arterial roads in a paper presented to the Town Planning Institute in April 1917.

 Jeffreys served on two departmental committees: the Treasury Committee on Motor Car Licence Duties (1916), and the Departmental Committee on Taxation and Regulation of Road Vehicles (1920–1923).
 In 1919, after World War I, the ineffective Road Board was disbanded and replaced by a new Ministry of Transport.
 (Note: The Ministry of Transport Act 1919 (10 Geo.
 5 c.50) created the Ministry of Transport and abolished the Road Board; under the 1920 Roads Act, the Road Improvement Fund's assets were transferred to a 'Road Fund'.)
 By this point, in 1918, Jeffreys had resigned as the board's secretary in order to campaign for better roads as a free agent and chairman of the RIA.